robertlarkins/math-and-code-tricks/Math/ClosedFormEquationDerivation.md

 ***How to determine which equation might fit your problem?***

+Then we would want to find the constants of the equation that give us the closed-form equation.
+This is best demonstrated using worked examples.

 ### Worked Example: <code>1+2+3+&#x2026;+n</code>

 Deriving the closed-form equation for `1+2+3+...+n` can be done a couple of ways.